jina-ai/jina/README.md

   workspace: ./
 ```

-`!` tags structure with a class name; `with` keyword defines the arguments for initializing this class object.
-Essentially, the above YAML config equals to the following Python code:
+- `!` tags a structure with a class name
+- `with` defines arguments for initializing this class object.

+Essentially, the above YAML config is equivalent to the following Python code:

 ```python
 from jina.executors.indexers.vector import NumpyIndexer